WG21-SG14/flat_containers/proposals/flat_containers_wording.md

 Non-interleaved access requires that elements be referenced as a pair of references rather than a pair of value, which does have some pecularities not found in other standard containers.
+In particular, the references in this pair will be invalidated on insert or removal of elements; this is in addition to iterator invalidation.
+It essentially means that the following code will invoke UB:

+    auto element = *flat_container.find(key);
+    flat_container.insert({new_key, new_value});
+    auto value = element.second; // UB - element.second is a reference which was invalidated

 Given the committee's mandate to focus on speed rather than compatibility with existing containers, this proposal will mandate that flat map elements be represented as a pair of references.

 Bulk insert
 ---